-Cost of Sales and Gross Margin.
-Cost of sales increased in 2019 compared to 2018 due to the effects of increased sales volumes for both Security Products and Marine Components and increased labor costs at Security Products.
+Cost of sales increased in 2019 compared to 2018 due to the effects of increased sales for both Security Products and Marine Components and increased labor costs at Security Products.
 As a result, gross margin as a percentage of sales decreased over the same period.
 The decrease in gross margin percentage is the result of the decline in Security Products gross margin percentage in 2019 as compared to 2018.